-At the date of approval of these financial statements, certain new standards, amendments and interpretations to existing standards have been issued but are not effective or have not been adopted by the EU for the financial year beginning 1 January 2023 and have not been previously adopted by the Company.
+At the date of approval of these financial statements, certain new standards, amendments and interpretations to existing standards have been issued but have not been effective or adopted by the EU for the financial year beginning 1 January 2024 and have not been previously adopted by the Company.
 They are not expected to have a material impact on the Company's financial statements.
 Management expects all standards and amendments to be adopted in the Company's accounting policies in the first period beginning after the effective date.
 A list of the changes in standards is provided below:

-- Amendments to IAS 1 Presentation of Financial Statements: Classification of Liabilities as Current and Non-current, effective January 1, 2024, not yet adopted by the EU; - Amendments to IAS 1 Presentation of Financial Statements: Non-current Liabilities Linked to Financial Performance, effective 1 January 2024, not yet adopted by the EU
+- Amendments to IAS 21 The Effects of Changes in Exchange Rates: No Convertibility, effective January 1, 2025, have not yet been adopted by the EU;

+- Annual improvements, effective 1 January 2026, not yet adopted by the EU;

-- Amendments to IFRS 16 Leases: Sale and Leaseback Obligations effective no earlier than 1 January 2024, adopted by the EU;
+- Amendments to classification and measurement of financial instruments (amendments to IFRS 9 and IFRS 7), effective 1 January 2026, not yet adopted by the EU;